-It’s difficult to get an exact number on how many bird species are found in North America, the United States, or even in the state of Ohio.
-However, according to Wikipedia there are at least 433 species of birds in the state of Ohio.
-One source claims there are 2,059 species in North America, another older source says there are just 914.
-So I’m not sure how much I trust these numbers, but they give us an idea of the number of species.
+It’s difficult to get an exact number of how many bird species are found in North America, the United States, or even in the state of Ohio.
+However, according to Wikipedia as of December 2023, there are at least 450 species of birds in the state of Ohio.

-For the purposes of this article we are just going to look at some of the most notable species found in Ohio.
+Most reputable sources believe there are between around 800 – 1100 species of birds in North America.
+For the purposes of this article, we are just going to look at some of the most notable species found in Ohio.

 26 common backyard birds in Ohio